Tenura Blog

 Non-slip Smartphone Grip

-Cut out a neat square of grip strip and stick it to the back of your phone case.
+Cut out a neat square and stick it to the back of your phone case.
 Boom – Instant non-slip surface.
 You could even use it as a discreet phone grip for a more secure hold.

 Backpack Strap Comfort